rheotaxis/ravengis.info/_posts/2020-06-25-introduction.markdown

 * and, lots of ideas for mashups using other web services.

 > del.icio.us...encouraged the growth of a rich ecosystem of Web- and
-> desktop-based tools for managing, enhancing, and analyzing social bookmarks. (p xv)
+> desktop-based tools for managing, enhancing, and analyzing social bookmarks. (p. xv)

 ### Why del.icio.us disappeared ###